 - Sperm can survive for up to 5 days in the uterine tube.

 - Ovulation is when an unfertilized egg is released from one of the ovaries.

-- The unfertlilized egg can be fertilized only between 12–24 hours
+- The unfertlilized egg can be fertilized only between 12–24 hours after its release.

 This means a woman’s fertility window lasts 6 days every month – 5 days before ovulation and one day after.

 Caution: Bear in mind that every woman’s menstrual cycle is different.
 The average cycle is 28 days but can vary from 24 to 32 days.
 Also, depending on an individual’s health, the cycle may exhibit irregularities.
 Because of this, menstrual cycle math is not all that simple and accurate.

 With some understanding of when chances of pregnancy are high, you can exercise the following measures to reduce its likelihood.

 This one’s a no-brainer.
 But a lot of people exhibit carelessness in this regard.
 It’s important to use a condom every time you have sex, not only for contraception but also to prevent sexually transmitted diseases.

 Condoms are not 100% reliable and condom packets even have disclaimers about it, but the focus here is on reducing chances of pregnancy.
 Trust us, it’s your best bet.

 2. Try The Start-Stop Technique Or Squeezing Technique

 Premature ejaculation is a major cause for unplanned pregnancies.
 The start-stop technique helps you understand when you’re about to ejaculate, while the squeezing technique delays ejaculation.
 These techniques can be performed alone or with the help of your partner.
 The methods of birth control here are coitus interruptus (or withdrawal) and delayed ejaculation.